txrunishere/JS-Projects/README.md

         - Real-time movement control using keyboard input.
         - An inbuilt Reset Button to restart the game.

+- ### Project 10: Weather App
+    - A simple Weather Forecast App that provides real-time weather details for any city using Rapid API.
+The app features a clean, responsive design built with Bootstrap.

 ## How to Use

 1. Clone the repository: